krasa/EclipseCodeFormatter/.github/ISSUE_TEMPLATE.md

 > What happens instead?

 > Сonsider attaching a screenshot, screencast, or a code sample when it's hard to articulate the problem.

-> Provide code example (both from Eclipse and from IntelliJ) and settings files if the formating is different than expected.

 > Paste information about IDE and OS (it can be copied from Help | About dialog).